-This one is a classic in Lisbon’s Baixa area, having undergone renovation in 2016.
+Hotel Mundial is a classic in Lisbon’s Baixa area, having undergone renovation in 2016.
 Rooms are furnished in traditional style.
 Breakfast is included in the rate.
-The Varanda de Lisboa Restaurant and the rooftop bar offer panoramic views of the city and Lisbon’s Moorish castle, the Castelo de São Jorge.
+The Varanda de Lisboa Restaurant and the rooftop bar offer panoramic views of the city and Lisbon’s Moorish São Jorge Castle.

 Rossio Garden Hotel

-The Rossio Garden Hotel is a 3-star boutique hotel set in a renovated building dating from 1900.
+Rossio Garden Hotel is a 3-star boutique hotel set in a renovated building dating from 1900.
 It’s located in the heart of Lisbon’s Baixa, near Rua das Portas de Santo Antão, a pedestrian street known for its seafood restaurants and traditional shops, and one minute away from the Rossio train station, where you can catch the train to visit the beautiful village of Sintra.
-The Rossio Garden Hotel is one of the top value for money choices in this area.
+This is one of the top value for money choices in this area.

 Avenida da Liberdade & Marquês de Pombal

 This is one of the most central areas in Lisbon, also known as the city’s financial district, with probably the highest concentration of luxury hotels.
-The Baixa and Chiado neighbourhoods are a short metro or bus ride, and a few minutes’ walk on the Avenida da Liberdade, a lovely tree-lined divided boulevard, with pedestrian walkways, shops and cafés.
+The Baixa and Chiado neighbourhoods are a short metro or bus ride, or you can simply walk a few minutes on the Avenida da Liberdade, a lovely tree-lined divided boulevard, with pedestrian walkways, shops and cafés.